J-Shine/2020_RecSys_MusicRecommender/README.md

 # Music Recommender

-This is a music recommender implementing a part of the [paper](https://dl.acm.org/doi/10.1145/3267471.3267475) written by Creamy Fireflies on Recsys Challenge 2018: Automatic Music Playlist Continuation.<br>
+This is a music recommender implementing a part of [the paper](https://dl.acm.org/doi/10.1145/3267471.3267475) and [the codes](https://github.com/tmscarla/spotify-recsys-challenge) written by Creamy Fireflies on Recsys Challenge 2018: Automatic Music Playlist Continuation.<br>

 # Demo